78 Free Places to Visit in Delhi in 2026

 Free Places to Visit in North Delhi

-Immediately to the north of Old Delhi, this is where much of the British population settled, and where the British army had their military camps and defensive positions during the Rebellion of 1857.
+This is the area north of Old Delhi, where much of the British population settled during the Raj.

 64. National Gandhi Museum and Library